Connecting the Past with the Present & Celebrating the Future

 The Church needs to provide new facilities to better serve its growing congregation and ensure its long-term viability.
 The residential development of the property will allow the Church to generate the revenue necessary for its ministry services and parish for years to come.

 Cars will enter and exit from the alley on the northside of the property between Holt Avenue and San Vicente Boulevard.
-Vehicles will not be allowed to access the project from Holt Avenue, San Vicente Boulevard or Burton Way.
+There will be no project driveways on Holt Avenue, San Vicente Boulevard or Burton Way.

 Our Lady of Mt.
 Lebanon will operate the Church facilities and an outside management company will oversee the day-to-day operations of the apartment building.